 - 1. Examine the circumstances in which peace officers are killed in order to recognize the elements involved in police combat confrontations. - 2.
 Assess techniques for mental and physical preparation necessary to respond to and recover from a critical incident. - 3.
 Demonstrate knowledge of threat assessment and tactical thinking. - 4.
-Demonstrate an understanding of the importance of tactical readiness through: - a. physical conditioning - b. emotional/mental health - c. equipment readiness/competency - 5.
+Demonstrate an understanding of the importance of tactical readiness through:

+- a. physical conditioning - b. emotional/mental health - c. equipment readiness/competency - 5.
 Identify the thought process involved in an armed confrontation. - 6.
-Identify, discuss and utilize the "triad of tactical thinking". - 7.
+Identify, discuss and utilize the "triad of tactical thinking" found on pages 55-59 in The Tactical Edge: Surviving High Risk Patrol. - 7.
 Evaluate the "Deadly Errors" and the "Fatal Tendencies" for maintaining officer survival.